JBtallgrass/datafun-06-eda/datafun-06-finding.md

 ### Goal

-Next, we investigate if there's a noticeable relationship between the alcohol content of the wine and its quality score.
+Subsection #2 investigates if there's a noticeable relationship between the alcohol content of the wine and its quality score.

 ### Chart